-Founded in 2007, NW Real Estate Photography is dedicated to providing a low cost, high-quality HDR photographic experience for both real estate agents and homeowners alike.
-Having been a real estate himself for the past 27 years, the company founder,
+Founded in 2007, NW Real Estate Photography is dedicated to providing a low cost, high-quality HDR and Flambient photographic experience, videography, and other real estate media for both real estate agents and homeowners alike.

 OUR HDR PHOTOGRAPHY PROCESS

 High dynamic range (HDR) imaging is a process used in photography to highlight both the lightest and darkest areas within a single digital image.
 Certain high-quality cameras allow for a photographer to take several shots of the same image at different exposure levels.
 Then, using image editing software, the photographer layers these several shots onto one another while still emphasizing specific details from each of the several images.
 The end result is an eye-catching and memorable HDR image.

 Flambient photography is a process used to showcase detail and color in a home.
 Unlike traditional HDR, flambient uses an external flash to help fill in shadowed areas.
 While also using an ambient frame to preserve the natural look and feel of the home.
 This is where it's name comes from flash-ambient photography, or flambient.
 After it's photographed with our high-end equipment, processed and edited the results leave you with breathtaking photos any buyer or renter will be running to see.

 Q: How long do I have to wait before I get my photos and videos?

 A: Photos are sent out a maximum 24 hours after your photo shoot. (+12 hours on virtual staging orders).
 Videos are a 48 hours turn around.

 Q: How far will you drive to take pictures?

 We cover most of King County and Peirce County.
 We are happy to assist with any shoots outside of this area but a trip fee may apply.
 Contact us for further details.

 A: Yes, you can pay for your photo packages through PayPal.
 You will receive a receipt via email with a payment link included.